Diversity and Inclusion in Clinical Trials

 The Strategic Plan’s Leap Forward Research Challenges are goals that aim to redefine the science of minority health and health disparities.
 These goals include:

-- Increase the overall proportion of participants from diverse populations included in NIH-funded clinical research to 40% by 2030 and within specific major disease categories.
+- Increase the overall proportion of participants from diverse populations included in NIH-funded clinical research to 40 percent by 2030 and within specific major disease categories.

 - Increase the diversity of institutions conducting genomic research and training by investing in faculty at such institutions, along with curriculum-building partnerships, to accelerate workforce development in underrepresented and under-resourced communities within the next 10 years.

 - Q&A: Tuskegee University Researchers Embrace History and Community

 - Patient Navigators: The Missing Link to Increasing Minority Participation in Cancer Clinical Trials

 - The Center for Asian Health Engages Communities in Research to Reduce Asian American Health Disparities

 - The Sweetness of Our Ancestors: Thoughts on Diabetes, Genetics, and Ethnic Diversity in Research by Larissa Avilés-Santa, M.D., M.P.H.